menicosia/clickpoint/README.md

    This is distributed as a Cloud Foundry app, and depends on a MySQL-compatible (p-mysql, cleardb) service instance.

+   If you don't have access to a Cloud Foundry, you can use [PCF Dev](https://pivotal.io/pcf-dev) on your workstation or hosted Cloud Foundry via [Pivotal Web Services](http://run.pivotal.io/).

 ### Example
    1. cf create-service p-mysql 100mb clickpointDB
    1. cf push --no-start